 If you’re still thinking you need that field in Pardot even though standard functionality won’t allow it, lucky for you, we have three solutions so you can still create and map the field you need in Pardot.

-1. Create a Process Builder in Salesforce
+1. Create a Record Triggered Flow in Salesforce

 This solution is great when you want to automatically trigger a record sync as field values change.